 The bio-digesters reduce the cruise ship’s carbon footprint via using an aerobic digestion process, taking place within the machines and breaking down food particles, releasing an environmentally safe liquid.
 This limits the greenhouse gas emitted from the conventional food waste processing systems and helps reduce the environmental impact of the company.

-Currently being evaluated on fifteen ships with twelve more scheduled in coming months across 7 of the corporation’s 9 brands – Carnival Cruise Line, Costa Cruises, Cunard, Holland America, P&O Cruises (UK), Princess Cruises and Seabourn – food waste bio-digesters are successfully used for food waste management at some hotels, restaurants, government facilities, theme parks, stadiums, and other locations.
+Currently being evaluated on fifteen ships with twelve more scheduled in coming months across 7 of the corporation’s 9 brands – CCL-Carnival, Costa, Cunard, Holland America, P&O UK, Princess and Seabourn – food waste bio-digesters are successfully used for food waste management at some hotels, restaurants, government facilities, theme parks, stadiums, and other locations.